German occupation of Norway: Refugees

 Throughout the war years, a number of Norwegians fled the Nazi regime, mostly across the border to Sweden.
 These included Norwegian Jews, political activists, and others who had reason to fear for their lives.
 The Nazis set up border patrols to stop these flights across the very long border, but locals who knew the woods found ways to bypass them.
 These "border pilots", and people who hid refugees in their homes, were among those in the resistance movement who took the greatest risks.

-Swedish authorities accepted the refugees and ensured their safety once they had crossed the border, but did little to facilitate their escape.
-Refugees were often confined to camps where only their basic needs were met.
 About 50,000 Norwegians fled to Sweden during the war.
+At first Norwegian refugees were met by Swedish immigration authorities and several hundred were turned away as ineligible to enter Sweden.
+Norwegian military members were interned as required by the Hague Conventions.
+Later, all Norwegians were regarded as political refugees.
+Reception centres were established from 1941.
+From 1942 to 1945, the main Norwegian refugee centre was located at Kjesäter near to Vingåker; 42,800 Norwegians passed through Kjesäter during the war.

+Sweden received about 900 Norwegian Jews, about half of Norway's Jewish population.

-In addition to the Jews, members of the resistance movement and other people who had more acute reason to fear for their lives, a great many refugees were men of military age wishing to join the Norwegian armed forces abroad.
-Before the German invasion of Russia, a number of them managed to make their way out of Sweden and travel over Russian territory to Britain, often via India, South Africa or Canada.
+A great many refugees were men of military age wishing to join the Norwegian armed forces abroad.
+Before the German invasion of Russia, a number of them managed to make their way out of Sweden and travel via Russian territory to Britain, often via India, South Africa or Canada.
 After Operation Barbarossa, the overland route over Russian soil was closed.

-The rest of the refugees were effectively locked up in Sweden for the duration, except for a small number of officers, pilots or other specialists managing to obtain priority on the occasional plane leaving Sweden for Britain.

 In the last two years of the war, the Norwegian government in exile in London obtained permission and cooperation from the Swedish authorities to secretly raise military formations on Swedish territory in the form of the so-called "Police troops" (Polititroppene) recruited from Norwegian refugees.
 Some were indeed police, and Sweden did not allow weapons training in a few camps, but for most the term "Police" was a cover-up for what in reality was pure military training.
-These formations, numbering 12,000 men organised into battalions and with their own pioneers, signals and artillery by VE-day, were equipped with Swedish weapons and equipment and trained by Norwegian and Swedish officers.
+These formations, numbering 12,000 men organised into battalions and with their own pioneers, signals and artillery by VE Day, were equipped with Swedish weapons and equipment and trained by Norwegian and Swedish officers.

 A number of the "Police troops" were employed in the liberation of Finnmark in the winter of 1944/45 after the area had been evacuated by the Germans.
-The rest participated in liberation of the rest of Norway after the German surrender in May 1945.
+The rest participated in the liberation of the rest of Norway after the German surrender in May 1945.